seismiq-net/documentation/docs/features/index.md

 ## Network Management

-Manage your **fleet of QuakeSaver sensors** with our modern and reliable management console.
+Manage your **fleet of SeismiQ sensors** with our modern and reliable management console.
 Intuitive and powerful user interfaces are accessible from any device and in any browser.

 [read more...](./network-management.md)